neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ```
 Vendor.Site:Prototype {
     type = 'headline'
-    renderer = Neos.Fusion:Array {
-        1 = ${props.headline}
+    content = ${props.headline}
-    }
     @if.hasHeadline= ${props.headline ? true : false}
 }
 ```

 ### Tag-Children

-The handling of child nodes below an afx-node is different based on the number of childNodes that are found.
+The handling of child-nodes below an afx-node is differs based on the number of childNodes that are found.

 #### Single tag-children

 If a AFX-tag contains exactly one child this child is rendered directly into the `content`-attribute.
-The childr is interpreted as string, eel-expression, html- or fusion-object-tag.
+The child is then interpreted as string, eel-expression, html- or fusion-object-tag.

 The following AFX-Code: